 Read Also : How AI in Healthcare Apps Can Help You Enhance Patient Care?

-Powerful Tips to Design an App Monetization Strategy That Converts
+How to Design a Fitness App Monetization Strategy That Drives Real Revenue

-Most fitness apps may not have a problem because of bad ideas.
-Indeed, they fail because of the improper alignment of monetization.
-For your health & fitness apps to generate sustainable income, more is needed than simply tacking on a pricing plan.
+Most fitness apps do not fail because of bad ideas.
+They fail because of improper alignment of monetization.
+For your health & fitness app to generate sustainable income, more is needed than simply tacking on a pricing plan.
 At present, healthcare startups and entrepreneurs are interested in innovative fitness app ideas that bring substantial revenue.

 1. Aligning Monetization with App Mission & User Life Cycle